 On October 16th Port Alberni will play host to one incredible, full day of professional development and networking tailor made for all the enterprising women involved in business, whether they are owners, operators, or employees.
 Intros and a heartfelt Welcoming Address will be provided by Mayor Sharie Minions and event host the Alberni Valley Chamber of Commerce, followed by two exciting panels featuring local women in business and a lively, inspiring lunchtime Keynote Address by Mandy Farmer, President & CEO of Accent Inns.
-All three panels are moderated by Theresa Kingston.
+All three panels are moderated.
 At midday participants can browse the Info Market and meet reps from business support organizations and institutions such as the North Island College business program, the Nuu-chah-nulth Economic Development Corporation, and the Alberni Valley Employment Centre.
 Be sure to ask them what they can do to support and grow your business!
 The day concludes with a final panel and a second Keynote Address by Josie Osborne, Mayor of the District of Tofino.

 The event takes place at Chances Rimrock Casino, 4890 Cherry Creek Road, Port Alberni, BC.
 Ticket price includes a locally-catered lunch and refreshments.

 Funding for this event has been provided by the Province of British Columbia.